numeract/multinode-multicore-r-shiny/Local Setup on Windows.md

   * save session settings (optional)
 - test the connection

-From now on, we will not be using the password to make a connection to Ubuntu VM.
+From now on, we will not be using the password to make a connection to the Ubuntu VM.

 6) Install Ubuntu updates and **R**